 As the oldest organization west of The Mississippi, The Society opened the first library in California, as well as a grand hall for meetings, lectures, and social events.
 Today, we operate a museum on The Main Post of The Presidio of San Francisco, free museum education programs, and The Alice Phelan Sullivan research library, all as a nonprofit organization designed to support scholarship and to encourage new interpretations that both illuminate and honor the diverse experiences of those who came before us.

-Pioneer Hall at the Presidio opens with an exhibition of rarely seen treasures from The Society of California Pioneers’ vaults, amassed over the organization’s 165-year history.
+Pioneer Hall at the Presidio features rotating exhibitions of treasures from The Society of California Pioneers’ vaults, amassed over the organization’s 165-year history.
 Photographs, paintings, decorative objects and rare manuscripts recall and illuminate the diverse experience of those who came before us.

 Open Wednesday to Sunday